LauraVEkris/openrowingmonitor/docs/Architecture.md

   participant pigpio
   participant GpioTimerService.js
   participant server.js
+  participant SessionManager.js
   participant RowingStatistics.js
   participant Rower.js
   participant Flywheel.js
   pigpio -)GpioTimerService.js: tick<br>(interrupt based)
   GpioTimerService.js-)server.js: currentDt<br>(interrupt based)
+  server.js-)SessionManager.js: currentDt<br>(interrupt based)
-  server.js-)RowingStatistics.js: currentDt<br>(interrupt based)
+  SessionManager.js-)RowingStatistics.js: currentDt<br>(interrupt based)
   RowingStatistics.js->>Rower.js: currentDt<br>(interrupt based)
   Rower.js->>Flywheel.js: currentDt<br>(interrupt based)
   Flywheel.js-->>Rower.js: Angular metrics, Flywheel state<br>(interrupt based)
   Rower.js-->>RowingStatistics.js: Strokes, Linear metrics<br>(interrupt based)
+  RowingStatistics.js-->>SessionManager.js: Metrics Updates<br>(interrupt based)
-  RowingStatistics.js-)server.js: Metrics Updates<br>(State/Time based)
+  SessionManager.js-)server.js: Metrics Updates<br>(interrupt based/Time based)
   server.js-)clients: Metrics Updates<br>(State/Time based)
 ```

-The clients (both the webbased screens and periphal bluetooth devices) are updated based on both a set interval and when the stroke or session state changes.
+The clients (both the webserver and periphal bluetooth devices) are updated based on the updates of metrics.
 Open Rowing Monitor therefore consists out of two subsystems: an solely interruptdriven part that processes flywheel and heartrate interrupts, and the time/state based needs of the clients.
-It is the responsibility of `RowingStatistics.js` to manage this: it monitors the timers, session state and guarantees that it can present the clients with the freshest data availble.
+It is the responsibility of `SessionManager.js` to provide a steady stream of updated metrics as it monitors the timers, session state and guarantees that it can present the clients with the freshest data available.
+It is the responsibility of the clients themselves to act based on the metric updates, and guard against their internal timers.
+If a broadcast has to be made periodically, say ANT+ updates every 400ms, the ANT+-peripheral should buffer metrics and determine when the broadcast is due.
+This is needed as more complex broadcast patterns, like the PM5 which mixes time and event based updates, are too complex to manage from a single point.

+### Heartrate data flow

 Secondly, the heartrate data follows the same path, but requires significantly less processing: